cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 title: Git Fundamentals
 subtitle: The must-know git commands for software developers
 description: |
-  In this post, I will show you the most important Git commands that you need to know to work with this version control system.
-tags: github
+  Git is the go-to version control system in software development, created by Linus Torvalds in 2005 for Linux kernel development.
+It's now an indispensable tool for tracking project history and managing versions.
+This post covers the key Git commands you need to streamline your development workflow.
 keywords:
   - command line
   - version control